 Inefficient communication channels between primary care physicians and specialists, leading to delays in referrals and diagnostic follow-ups.

-Develop Solutions: To address the root causes, such as implementing screening programs, improving access to healthcare services, or enhancing patient education and awareness.
-Our main purpose is to introduce alert system to explain everything about cancer.
+4.3 Develop Solutions: To address the root causes, such as implementing screening programs, improving access to healthcare services, or enhancing patient education and awareness.
+Our main purpose is to introduce an alert system to explain everything about cancer.

-Implement Solutions: Implement the proposed solutions and monitor their effectiveness.
+4.4 Implement Solutions: Implement the proposed solutions and monitor their effectiveness.